-Global Environmental Sustainability and Health Focus Area Competencies Course Meeting Competency Credits Onsite Online GESH1.
-Define climate change and describe multiple ways climate change will have an impact on public health 180.611 The Global Environment, Climate Change and Public Health 4] st GESH2.
-Define behaviors related to climate change and environmental sustainability, identify factors that affect them, and design a behavior change intervention to address either climate change or environmental sustainability 224.689 Health Behavior Change at the Individual, Community and Household Levels 4 2 nd GESH3.
-Effectively communicate a position/opinion on a climate and/or sustainability topic 188.688 Global Environmental Sustainability and Health Seminar Note: students must enroll in this course for both 2 nd and 4 th term 1 2 nd , 4 th GESH4.
-Characterize the role of food systems in sustainability and the environment 180.620 Introduction to Food Systems and Public Health OR 4 1 st 180.606 Case Studies in Food Production and Public Health OR 4 4 th 180.655 Baltimore Food Systems: A Case Study of Urban Food Environments 4 3 rd
+Global Environmental Sustainability and Health Concentration Competencies Course Meeting Competency Credits Onsite Online GESH1.
+Define climate change and describe multiple ways climate change will have an impact on public health to both a scientific and lay audience.
+180.611 The Global Environment, Climate Change and Public Health 4 1 st GESH2.
+Define behaviors related to climate change and environmental sustainability, identify factors that affect them, and design a behavior change intervention to address either climate change or environmental sustainability.
+224.689 Health Behavior Change at the Individual, Community and Household Levels 4 2 nd GESH3.
+Effectively communicate a position/opinion on a climate and/or sustainability topic.
+188.688 Global Environmental Sustainability and Health Seminar Note: students must enroll in this course for both 2 nd and 4 th term 1 2 nd , 4 th 2 nd GESH4.
+Characterize the role of food systems in sustainability and the environment 180.620 Introduction to Food Systems and Public Health OR 4 1 st pustamability and the environment 180.606 Case Studies in Food Production and Public Health OR 180.655 Baltimore Food Systems: A Case Study of Urban Food Environments 4 3 rd 4 th